henry4k/website/stories/projects.md

 This page shall give an overview of the major projects in which I am involved.

-But at the moment it just displays this useless text, because Henry one lazy fuck.
+But at the moment it just displays this useless text, because Henry is one lazy fuck.